FabianLins/Backdrop-Filter-Resize-Bug-Report/README.md

 It appeared on Chrome.
 Firefox did not have this issue.

 Worksaround:
-Add a minimal blur effect.
+Add a 0px blur effect.

 Before:
 ```console